ironhack-datalabs/datalis0819/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT, FIXED AFTERWARDS ----

-Carla is a passionate, honest, web developer musician and financier.
+Carla is a passionate, honest, web developer musician and financier and TA.

-Learning the new tech world lingo and pursuing all passions while trying to watch all the top 250 movies she can find.
+Learning the new tech world lingo and pursuing all passions while trying to watching all the top 250 movies she can find.